The Mastiff Lab mix is also known as a Mastador. This cross combines a purebred Labrador Retriever with a Mastiff.

 The Mastiff parent should have no history of eye problems, skin fold infections and a recent heart check from the vet.
 Ideally they should also be hip tested.

 Make sure you meet the Mastiff parent and see that they are not overly structurally unsound.
 They should have a long muzzle, limited skin folds and jowls.
-And wide open nostrils, like this nice example of a healthy nose here:
+And wide open nostrils.

-Both breeds are family friendly in temperament, provided they are thoroughly socialized and bred from friendly parents.
+This mix is often family friendly in temperament, provided they are thoroughly socialized as a puppy and bred from friendly parents.

 But the large size of these dogs should be taken into consideration, especially if you have small children in your household.